viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Completely consumes the given sequence.
 This method does not store any data during execution

+### CountBy

+Applies a key-generating function to each element of a sequence and returns a sequence of unique keys and their number of occurrences in the original sequence.

+This method has 2 overloads.

 ### From

 Returns a sequence containing the values resulting from invoking (in order)